Improved Decoding of Tanner Codes: Introduction

 More recently, Chen, Cheng, Li, and Ouyang \cite{chen2023improved} presented an improved decoding algorithm by combining previous approaches and introducing a method they term “expansion guessing.”
 They also discovered a size-expansion trade-off, which enables expansion of larger sets to be inferred from smaller sets.
 Their work showed that expander codes achieve a minimum distance of \(\frac{1}{2(1-\delta)} \alpha n\), and their decoding algorithm achieves a decoding radius of \(\frac{3}{16(1-\delta)} \alpha n\), which is nearly half of the code's distance.
 However, their algorithm still requires \(\delta > \frac{3}{4}\) to use the flip algorithm.
 This raises an open question: What is the minimum \(\delta\) required to decode a linear number of errors in linear time?
 It was shown in \cite{viderman2013} that \(\delta > \frac{1}{2}\) is necessary.

 The above studies focus on the special case of expander codes where the inner code $C_0$ is a parity-check code with minimum distance \(d_0 = 2\).
 Progress has also been made on the general case \cite{Chilappa10, dowlinggao18, cheng2024expandercodecorrectomegan}.
 Notably, Dowling and Gao \cite{dowlinggao18} proved that the condition \(d_0 \delta^2=\Omega(c)\) is sufficient for error correction using a flip-based decoding algorithm.
-More recently, Cheng, Ouyang, Shangguan, and Shen \cite{cheng2024expandercodecorrectomegan} improved this result by showing that \(\delta d_0 > 3\) is sufficient for error correction.
+More recently, Shen, Shangguan, Ouyang and Cheng \cite{cheng2024expandercodecorrectomegan} improved this result by showing that \(\delta d_0 > 3\) is sufficient for error correction.
 They also proved that \(\delta d_0 > 1\) is necessary, thereby generalizing an earlier result of Viderman \cite{viderman2013} for expander codes with parity-check inner codes.

 However, many questions remain open about the optimal parameters.
 In particular, there is still a gap between the sufficient and necessary conditions for $\delta d_0$ to enable a linear-time decoding.
 In this paper, we narrow this gap by proving that \(\delta d_0 > 2\) is sufficient for expander-based Tanner codes.